Complete Golf Store Business Logo

 What Are Golf Balls Made Of?

-You may come across the common query: what's inside a golf ball?
 The modern golf ball consists of mainly 2 types of cover materials.
-This includes the surlyn cover and the urethane composition.
+These are the surlyn cover and the urethane composition.

-- Surlyn: It's a commonly used cover and is an ionomer resin made by DuPont.
+– Surlyn is a commonly used cover and is an ionomer resin made by DuPont.
 It has a slightly harder feel and is scratch-resistant and durable.
-It’s an excellent choice for novice golfers but not suitable for low handicap players as it does not give much backspin.
+It’s an excellent choice for novice golfers but not suitable for low-handicap players as it does not give much backspin.
 The primary effect of this cover is that it’s capable of delivering sufficient energy transfer to maximize the distance.

-- Urethane: It’s much softer when compared with Surlyn to provide more feedback and feel.
-Although it’s not durable, you can find it among the high-end multi-layered golf balls.
-This is because it can create more control and spin during the short games.
-It’s much preferred by skilled and seasoned players as it has the potential to shape the shots to give a better performance.
+– Urethane is much softer when compared with Surlyn to provide more feedback and feel.
+Although it’s not as durable, you can find it among the high-end multi-layered golf balls.
+This is because it can create more control and spin during short games.
+It’s preferred by skilled and seasoned players as it has the potential to shape the shots to give a better performance.

 How Much Does a Golf Ball Weigh?

-The golfing ball's weight is specifically regulated to make sure that they’re utilized within an official capacity and are not too heavy.
-As per the golfing rules, the golf ball must not have a mass of more than 45.93 grams or 1.62 ounces.
+As per the USGA and R&A golfing rules, the golf ball must not have a mass of more than 1.62 ounces or 45.93 grams.
 A diameter not below 42.67 mm or 1.68 inches is capable of performing within a specific distance, symmetry limits, and velocity.

-Similar to golf clubs, these golf balls must have approvals and undergo testing by the United States Golf Association and R&A. As for the R&A, it earlier belonged to the prestigious Royal and Ancient Golf Club of St Andrews.
-The balls that do not meet the standards and regulations will not be suitable for use in competitions.
+Similar to golf clubs, these golf balls must have approvals and undergo testing by the United States Golf Association and R&A. The balls that do not meet the standards and regulations will not be suitable for use in competitions.

 What Do the Numbers on Golf Balls Mean?

-- Two-Digit: The golf balls with double-digit numbers indicate the compression rating of the ball.
-The compression rating represents the feel of the gear.
-Balls that have a lower compression rating of about 70 to 80 are suitable for women.
-The ones above 100 mean you have to swing hard to get the ball working properly, making it apt for men.
-The presence of compression rating digits on golf balls was familiar during the 1990s and hardly standard these days.
+Two-Digit: The golf balls with double-digit numbers indicate the compression rating of the ball.
+Balls that have a lower compression rating of about 70 to 80 are suitable for slow swingers (including women).
+The ones above 100 mean you have to swing hard to get the ball working properly, making them apt fast swingers.
+The presence of compression rating digits on golf balls was familiar during the 1990s and is hardly standard these days.

 Why Do Golf Balls Have Dimples?

-Dimple patterns differ based on the ball type and the brand you are using.
+Dimple patterns and counts differ based on the ball type and the brand you are using.
 The number of dimples, size, depth, and shape will impact how your ball will perform during the flight.

 What Is the Best Golf Ball for Me?